minlanyu/cs145-site/README.md

 ### Extension school version
 - Classes and sections are can be attended by via live stream or on demand.
-- Extra credits given based on your contributions to Ed forum discussions.
 - Programming projects: 70%
   - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
 - Homework: 10%